zenitopires/timesol_retriever/README.md

 ## Background
 Solgraph seeks to make data about a number of Solana NFT projects easily digestible for NFT buyers.
 The data provided will show you hourly/daily/weekly trends about a particular collection.

 This data is collected by the Retriever, it will make asynchronous requests to the MagicEden API and shuffle them into the PostgreSQL database.

-This repository houses the code responsible for fetching the data and inserting data into our PostgreSQL database that uses the TimescaleDB extension for time-series data.

 ## Stack
 * Rust --> For awesomeness, fast, robust, simple, and safe code is the best code, that's why we use Rust.